Notifications

 • An existing program applies to increase their number of spaces through a licence variance (with demonstrated need and a good compliance history).

-• A program has a signed Child Care Space Creation Grant agreement and opens anywhere in Alberta within the designated timeframe set out in their grant agreement.
+• A program has a signed Space Creation Grant agreement and opens within the designated timeframe set out in their grant agreement.

-Licensed for-profit programs ineligible for affordability funding can still apply for wage top-up, professional development, release time and employer contribution funding for certified early childhood educators.
-Learn more about the Alberta Child Care Grant Funding Program.
+Licensed for-profit programs ineligible for affordability funding can still apply for the provincially funded Alberta Child Care Grant Funding Program, which includes wage top-up, professional development, release time and mandatory employer contribution funding for certified early childhood educators.

-The following information about for-profit and non-profit space allocation is intended to help childcare providers who are considering whether to apply for affordability funding.
+The following information about for-profit and non-profit space creation targets is intended to help childcare providers who are considering applying for a licence and affordability funding.

-The table below provides the most current data available on licensed and allocated childcare spaces in Alberta.
+The table and chart below show the most current data available on licensed childcare spaces in Alberta.
+Allocated childcare spaces refers to spaces that have already been assigned, which include:

 As of: September 30, 2025